Heavy Equipment Mechanics Roles and Responsibilities

 - Servicing machines

 Unfortunately, many of these duties put workers at risk of asbestos exposure.

 Brake Repair and Removal

 Heavy equipment mechanics were exposed to asbestos in many ways, but one of the most common was though brake repair and removal.
-Asbestos was often used to keep brakes on heavy-duty equipment to aid friction and prevent them from overheating.

 However, asbestos would flake off during the repairing and removal process and could have become inhaled by the mechanics.